Hella Awkward Shark Tank | Season 16

 Have you ever felt hella awkward around someone?
 Sometimes you just don’t know how to open up with some people or how to get them to open up.
 How about a card game that will fill in those awkward silences and make the room more fun!

-In the days of quarantine the family trio Britt, Brandon and Jane decided to find a solution for people to foster good relations and to bring people closer.
-They created a card game to burst off any awkward moments!
+In the days of quarantine, the family trio Britt, Brandon, and Jane decided to find a solution for people to foster good relations and to bring people closer together.
+They created a card game to bust any awkward moments!
+Hella Awkward appeared on Shark Tank Season 16 Episode 13 seeking investment.

-Now, will the sharks also feel connected enough with the game to invest in it or is it gonna be Hella Awkward?
+Now, will the sharks also feel connected enough to the game to invest in it, or is it going to be Hella Awkward?

 About Hella Awkward